Hiking Mount Islip

 IMG_1240

-From here, hike the last 0.9 mile along the ridge, passing a junction with the Big Cienega Trail, which heads down toward the still-under-repair Crystal Lake area.
+From here, hike the last 0.9 mile along the ridge, passing a junction with the Big Cienega Trail, which heads down toward Crystal Lake.

 IMG_1236